seL4/isabelle/src/Tools/VSCode/extension/README.md

 ## Isabelle symbols ##

-Isabelle symbols like `\<forall>` may be rendered using the extension Prettify Symbols Mode.
-It needs to be configured manually as follows:
+Isabelle symbols like `\<forall>` are rendered using the extension "Prettify Symbols Mode", which needs to be installed separately.

-$ISABELLE_HOME/src/Tools/VSCode/extension/isabelle-symbols.json contains a
-configuration (generated via `isabelle build_vscode`).
-Its content needs to be copied carefully into the regular VSCode User Preferences.